mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ### Operational Governance {#multi}

-Lastly, sometimes technologists attempt to mitigate centralization by incorporating a governance mechanism into a protocol's operation.
+Sometimes technologists attempt to mitigate centralization by incorporating a governance mechanism into a protocol's operation.
 Often, this is through the establishment of a multi-stakeholder body: an institution that includes representatives of the different kinds of parties that are affected by the system's operation ("stakeholders") in an attempt to make well-reasoned, legitimate, and authoritative decisions.

 The most widely studied example of this technique is the governance of the DNS name space, which as a “single source of truth” exhibits centralization.
 The associated risk is managed through administration by [the Internet Corporation for Assigned Names and Numbers (ICANN)](https://www.icann.org/resources/pages/governance/governance-en), a global multi-stakeholder body with representation from end users, governments, operators, and others.